Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 ### SHCD
-A River HSN switch in slot 42 of cabinet 3000.
+A Columbia Slingshot Switch in slot 42 of cabinet 3000.
 Its BMC is connected to port 45 of the leaf switch in slot 38 of cabinet 3000.

 | Source          | Rack  | Location |     | Parent          |     | Port | Destination | Rack   | Location |     | Port |
 | --------------- | ----- | -------- | --- | --------------- | --- | ---- | ----------- | ------ | -------- | --- | ---- |